sirishacyd/cmpe283-assignment-1/README.md

 # CMPE283 : Virtualization
 # Assignment 1: Discovering VMX Features

-### 1. For each member in your team, provide 1 paragraph detailing what parts of the lab that member  implemented / researched.
+#### 1. For each member in your team, provide 1 paragraph detailing what parts of the lab that member  implemented / researched.
 (You may skip this question if you are doing the lab by yourself).
 - *Sirisha Polisetty(016012477)*
-  -
+  - Created VM on google cloud engine.
 - *Jayanth Vishal Reddy Godi (016720080)*
+  - Enabled SSH Authentication on VM launched on google cloud.
   -
-### 2. Describe in detail the steps you used to complete the assignment.
+#### 2. Describe in detail the steps you used to complete the assignment.
 Consider your reader to be someone  skilled in software development but otherwise unfamiliar with the assignment.
 Good answers to this  question will be recipes that someone can follow to reproduce your development steps.
 Note: I may decide to follow these instructions for random assignments, so you should make sure  they are accurate.

 1. Created a VM on gcloud using the insturctions that are required for creating a virtualization machine with virtualization capabilities enabled.
     - use cloud shell commmand to get the details about the account from google compute engine